sveltejs/svelte/site/content/docs/01-component-format.md

 Update expressions (`count += 1`) and property assignments (`obj.x = y`) have the same effect.

-Because Svelte's reactivity is triggered only by assignments, using array methods like push and splice won't automatically cause updates.
-Options for getting around the limitation can be found in the [tutorial](https://svelte.dev/tutorial/updating-arrays-and-objects).
+Because Svelte's reactivity is based on assignments, using array methods like `.push()` and `.splice()` won't automatically trigger updates.
+Options for getting around this can be found in the [tutorial](tutorial/updating-arrays-and-objects).

 ```html
 <script>